henesy/sports/README.md

 install -- Should install the port to `$ports/root` in a form consistent with the Plan 9 filesystem layout.

-uninstall -- Should completely uninstall the port from `$ports/root` in a manner which affects only the port currently being uninstalled, so no wildcards, etc.
+uninstall -- Should completely uninstall the port from `$ports/root` in a manner which affects only the port currently being uninstalled, so no wildcards, etc. Note that you will not be cd(1)'d into `$workroot` as the directory may not exist.

 ### Optional functions